 Being a part of the UNESCO program opens up a variety of unique and educational opportunities for students and staff.
 In 2018, two students and a teacher were invited to the UNESCO Conference in Winnipeg, taking part in a variety of workshops and visiting the new Canadian Human Rights Museum.

 In 2019-20, we created a dedicated UNESCO Hour for all classrooms, every Wednesday afternoon.
 This is when students work on projects or inquiries related to one of the United Nations Sustainability Goals.
 Please ask your child's teacher what they are working on for their UNESCO project.
 UNESCO cards are read out at every assesembly, and this is where we recognize actions taken at a school level to help each other or our school.
 Our Be the Change group is dedicated to creating a kind, inclusive world and they take regular action to make positive change.

-We at Canyon-Lister School are very proud of our involvement in the UNESCO Associated Schools program and these core values and ideas are seen throughout our daily practice.
+At Canyon-Lister Elementary we are very proud of our involvement in the UNESCO Associated Schools program, and these core values and ideas are seen throughout our daily practice.